-Carry out a pre-use walk-around inspection of a combination vehicle.
+Carry out a pre-use walk-around inspection of a rigid vehicle.

-- 4.1 The walk-around inspection of the vehicle is carried out to ensure the vehicle and trailer is road worthy and legal. - 4.2 The inspection of the vehicle systems and equipment is carried out to confirm that they are in good working order and are safe to operate. - 4.3 The inspection of the vehicle and load (if any) is carried out to ensure that they are within the legal weights and dimensions, and that the load is secure in terms of the truck loading code.
+- 3.1 The walk-around inspection is carried out to ensure the rigid vehicle is road worthy and legal. - 3.2 The inspection of the rigid vehicle systems and equipment is carried out to confirm that they are in good working order and are safe to operate. - 3.3 The inspection of the rigid vehicle and load (if any) is carried out to ensure that they are within the legal weights and dimensions, and that the load is secure in terms of the truck loading code.

-Drive a combination vehicle efficiently in different traffic and road conditions.
+Drive a rigid vehicle efficiently in different traffic and road conditions.